quicwg/base-drafts/draft-ietf-quic-transport.md

 : A packet that does not increase the largest received packet number for its packet number space ({{packet-numbers}}) by exactly one.
-A packet can arrive out of order if it is delayed or if earlier packets are lost or delayed.
+A packet can arrive out of order if it is delayed, if earlier packets are lost or delayed, or if the sender intentionally skips a packet number.

 Endpoint: